How much cash do heirs get?

 We do have a few cases in the 6 figure range, lots in the 5 figure range, and even more in the 3 and 4 figure ranges.

-With smaller estates where there is a large family tree, a few heirs could get less than $500 each, but those cases are very rare.
-Children of the deceased never get less than $500 each.
+With smaller estates where there is a large family tree, a few heirs could, in theory, get less than $1000 each, but those cases are very rare.
 Some get way more.

 How do heirs get paid?